-An armature is a collection of the winding, commutator, brushes, and ball bearings.
-It is a core on which all these components rest to perform its individual action.
-It is responsible for the production of flux when the current through the winding interacts with the field flux.
-This interaction of flux creates a reaction that puts some impact on the flux generated.
-The generated flux either gets distorted or weakened due to the armature reaction.
-But commutator role is different from the armature as it is used for the production of unidirectional voltage or current.
-In this article, we shall discuss what is an armature and a commutator, and differentiation between armature and commutator.
+An armature is a combination of the winding, commutator, brushes, and ball bearings.
+It is a core on which all these elements hold to fulfill its own action.
+It is liable for the generation of flux when the current through the winding associates with the field flux.
+This association of flux creates a reaction that puts some influence on the flux caused.
+The obtained flux either gets distorted or decreased due to the armature reaction.
+But commutator role is different from the armature as it is used for the generation of unidirectional energy.
+We shall discuss what is an armature and a commutator, and differentiation between armature and commutator.

 Differentiation Between Armature and Commutator

 It is a core and is of silicon steel material, it made of this material in order to reduce the losses (I,e hysteresis and eddy current losses).
 Armature winding is responsible for the production of flux.
 This winding is a collection of coils placed in the magnetic field.